Zeanon/ComputerCraft/DraconicReactorControl/README.md

-# Disclaimer
+# Disclaimer/Credit
-This program is not originally by me but a fork of [this](https://github.com/acidjazz/drmon/) program written by [acidjazz](https://github.com/acidjazz/).
+This program is not originally by me but a fork of [this](https://github.com/acidjazz/drmon/) program written by [acidjazz](https://github.com/acidjazz/), so full credit for the base of the program to him.

 # DraconicReactorControl
 ## Reactor Setup